-4. Water, sanitation and hygiene (WASH)
+4. WATER, SANITATION AND HYGIENE (WASH) (SDG 6)

-Typical Civil Society Organisations (CSOs) engaged in WASH include community-based organisations (CBOs), faith-based organisations and other CSOs providing WASH related services; women's organisations; cooperatives and farmers associations, Non-governmental organisations (NGOs) representing marginalised communities and vulnerable groups, consumer and user associations, service providers and professional associations, scientific research institutes and think tanks, CSO networks, coalitions, platforms or coordination groups playing an advocacy role, parents and alumni associations, teacher unions, etc.
+Typical Civil Society Organisations (CSOs) engaged in WASH include community-based organisations (CBOs); neighbourhood and resident associations; faith-based organisations (FBOs) and other CSOs providing WASH related services; women's organisations; cooperatives and farmers associations; Non-governmental organisations (NGOs) representing marginalised communities and vulnerable groups; consumer and user associations; service providers and professional associations representing entrepreneurs, small and medium companies; scientific research institutes and think tanks; CSO networks, coalitions, platforms or coordination groups playing an advocacy role, etc.

-• The EU informs CSOs about planned EU programme(s)/ support to sector reforms in the area of WASH.

-- The EU listens and provides feedback to CSOs playing an advocacy role in rural and urban development, water and sanitation, agriculture, consumer protection, etc. - · The EU consults with CSOs (including grass roots organisations) during the formulation and identification of WASH programmes. - · CSOs' input feeds into the intervention logic, selection of indicators, etc. to ensure that the interests of all sectors of society, particularly of rural communities and the poor, are taken into account.
+To inform To consult & dialogue To partner Identification and Formulation - The EU informs CSOs about planned EU programme(s)/support to sector reforms in the area of WASH.
+The EU listens and provides feedback to CSOs playing an advocacy role in rural and urban development, water and sanitation, agriculture, consumer protection, etc. The EU consults with CSOs (including grass roots organisations) during the formulation and identification of WASH programmes.
+CSOs' input feeds into the intervention logic, selection of indicators, etc. to ensure that the interests of all sectors of society, particularly of rural communities and the poor, are taken into account.
+A Civil Society component is included in the identification/formulation study and a civil society expert (ideally with some background on WASH) recruited.
+The EU supports the inclusion of CSOs specialised in rural and urban development, water and sanitation, agriculture, consumer protection, etc. in multistakeholder committees/advisory bodies/multi-sectorial cluster groups to discuss and formulate WASH policies and programmes.
+EU WASH funded programmes or supported reforms (including budget support) include indicators (possibly conditionality) related to civil society dialogue and/or community involvement.